 How do we know how many people are unemployed?
 Why are they unemployed?
 What can be done to get people back to work?
-Get the answers to these and other questions — including why education might be the best way to avoid unemployment in the future — in this series of short courses on unemployment.
+Get the answers to these and other questions — including why education might be the best way to avoid unemployment in the future — in this series of short modules on unemployment.

 What can be done to get people back to work?
-Learn the answer to this and other questions — including why education might be the best way to avoid unemployment in the future — in the short online course Education vs. Unemployment.
+Learn the answer to this and other questions — including why education might be the best way to avoid unemployment in the future — in the short online module Education vs. Unemployment.

 When unemployment is persistently high, government may enact policies to bring it down; so, unemployment statistics matter.
-Learn how these data are collected and how unemployment is measured in the short course Measuring Unemployment.
+Learn how these data are collected and how unemployment is measured in the short module Measuring Unemployment.

 Some unemployed individuals need only a little time to find the right job while others may need extensive intervention.
 And some may not ever find the job they seek.
-Learn about the three types of unemployment in the short course Types of Unemployment.
+Learn about the three types of unemployment in the short module Types of Unemployment.

 Also view our online module The Story of Unemployment.
 This module consolidates all of the Unemployment Short Modules into one online module.